Dietitian Nutritionist In Atlanta, GA

-The foods you eat greatly affect your metabolism, energy levels, digestive function and overall feeling of health and wellness.
-Everyone has different fuel requirements based on body composition, age, height, weight, activity level and overall health.
-At Progressive Medical Center each nutritional consultation you have will be individualized to fit your specific needs.
+The foods you eat greatly affect your metabolism, energy levels, gut health, and overall feeling of health and wellness.
+Everyone has different fuel requirements based on body composition, age, height, weight, activity level, and overall health.
+At Progressive Medical Center, we provide nutrition counseling to fit your specific needs and help you achieve optimal health.

 What We Do